 A router is the source of the internet, to make sure our issue is not with the internet, we need to restart the router first.
 Unplug the router and wait a couple of minutes before restarting it.
 Once the router is started, try connecting with the internet to check if the Error name not resolved is still showing or not.
 If yes, then try another method.

 2. Run Troubleshooter for Network Connection

-Windows have a troubleshooter app that can solve any issue.
+Windows has a troubleshooter app that can solve any issue.
 Before trying any other methods to fix ERR_NAME_NOT_RESOLVED in chrome, try the troubleshooter app first.

-- Go to the menu and search for the setting
+- Go to the menu and search for settings

 - Then find the network and internet